gauravgupta2298/FreelancingProjectsPortal/README.md

 1. Netbeans 8.2
 2. SQL Yog

-*I've not worked on front-end(without js) much in this project.
+*I've not worked on front-end (basic html & css) much in this project.
 I will update the communication module soon.*